praneybehl/toybot/README.md

 **_`Possible Improvements:`_**
 - Further improvement can be made to this solution.
 Due to limitation of time, I decided to write tests for more critical parts of the solution, this can be improved by adding more coverage.
 - Further inline jsDoc comments can be added for improving the functional docs.
+- Further, add CLI input to accept Table size for more dynamic operation.

 ## Tech used
 This project mainly relies on the following platform, tools and libraries: